Prevent Mud Fever 5 Different Ways

 This case of mud fever is on the way to full healing.

-• Mud fever, also called scratches, dew poisoning, and greasy heel, is part of the larger collection of skin conditions called equine pastern dermatitis (EPD).
+- Mud fever, also called scratches, dew poisoning, and greasy heel, is part of the larger collection of skin conditions called equine pastern dermatitis (EPD).
+Most equine vets will agree that whatever you call it, it’s a giant pain to get rid of, as the affected area can climb up the leg and affect other areas of the body.

-• Mud fever is usually a bacterial infection of the skin around the pastern and fetlock, although some cases extend up the leg.
-There may be a secondary fungal component, too.
+- Mud fever is usually a bacterial infection of the skin around the pastern and fetlock, although some severe cases extend up the lower limb.
+There may be a secondary fungal infection, too.

-• When these microbes have warmth, moisture, and a horse’s delicate skin, mud fever can happen.
+- When these microbes – the bacteria and fungus – have warmth, moisture, and a horse’s delicate skin, mud fever can happen.
 It can be itchy, and you will see scabby skin, usually with some hair loss.
-These lesions love to spread, and can even lead to cellulitis and lymphangitis.
+These lesions love to spread and can even lead to cellulitis and lymphangitis.

-• Mud carries bacteria and moisture to your horse’s lower legs.
-Then the mud rudely creates a sticky barrier to trap it all.
+- Mud carries bacteria and moisture to your horse’s lower legs.
+Then, the mud rudely creates a sticky barrier to trap all the irritation against your horse’s skin.
 Do what you can to minimize the mud.

 Drainage is vital

-• There are many ways to create drainage, including using hills, digging little ditches, adding french drains, and screaming into the void.
+- There are many ways to create drainage, including using hills, digging little ditches, adding French drains, and screaming into the void, which helps keep the turnout less muddy.

 This tractor is making a small trench outside of a barn aisle for drainage.